 They also had a range of other very simple tips that even non-millionaires like you and me can implement in our lives.

-Luckily for you, if you can’t be bothered reading that book, this money saving chart is a great visual for many of those tips.
+Luckily for you, if you can’t be bothered reading that book, this money saving chart is a great visual for many of those tips on how you can save money and live better.

 Source: Fintrakk